 This is how all my students have learned!
-To be inspired by the achievements of some of my students that were total beginners in shoemaking, in the beginning of their learning, you can check some works of some of my students here “Shoemaking Students Make Shoes”
+To be inspired by the achievements of some of my students who were total beginners at shoemaking, at the beginning of their learning, you can check some works of some of my students here “Shoemaking Students Make Shoes”

-That’s why let’s start with this mistake in making flat ballet shoes.
-I want to help you to resolve this one of the most common problems beginners in shoemaking have.
+That’s why let’s start with this mistake of making flat ballet shoes.
+I want to help you to resolve one of the most common problems beginners in shoemaking have.

 During the lasting of your flat ballet shoes, you should make sure that you pull the upper of the flat ballet shoes identically in both halves, so the throat line of both halves will look the same!